multilog-watch

 License

-Copyright 2001, 2002 Board of Trustees, Leland Stanford Jr. University.
+Copyright 2001, 2002 The Board of Trustees of the Leland Stanford Junior University

 This program is free software; you may redistribute it and/or modify it under the same terms as Perl itself.
 This means that you may choose between the two licenses that Perl is released under: the GNU GPL and the Artistic License.
 Please see your Perl distribution for the details and copies of the licenses.